drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

-# Redfish documentation generator config files
+# Redfish documentation generator configuration

 The Redfish documentation generator configuration files support most of the command-line arguments of the `doc_generator.py` script, except for `--help` and `--config`.